Non-Asymptotic Guarantees for Robust Statistical Learning under Infinite Variance Assumption: Introduction

 The rest of the paper is organized as follows.
-Section \ref{Log-truncated} introduces the robust estimator based on the log-truncated loss function and provides two general theorems: Theorem \ref{thm1loss} and Theorem \ref{thm1loss2}, while Section \ref{se:example} gives examples in which several convex and non-convex regressions can be fit in the framework of Theorem \ref{thm1loss2}.
+Section \ref{Log-truncated} introduces the robust estimator based on the log-truncated loss function and provides three main theorems: Theorems \ref{thm1loss},\ref{thm1loss2} and \ref{thm:Elastic}, while Sections \ref{se:example} and \ref{se:dnn} give examples for Theorems \ref{thm1loss2} and \ref{thm:Elastic} respectively.
 Section \ref{simulation} includes simulations and real data analysis, which evaluate the effectiveness of the proposed log-truncated estimation for some regressions discussed in Section 3, and Section \ref{conclusion} provides some perspectives for the future study.